VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter21.md

 | `DownArrow` | Vertical scrollbar sends `SB_LINEDOWN` |
 | `RightArrow` | Horizontal scrollbar sends `SB_LINERIGHT` |

 ## Sample Program

 The following codes show how to create scrollbar with multiple styles.
-By operating mouse or keyboard, you can do many operations on scrollbar, for example, clicking, draging and so on.
+By operating mouse or keyboard, you can do many operations on scrollbar, for example, clicking, dragging and so on.
 To make the demo more vivid, we put a circle and a box on right of the window.
 The circle will become larger or smaller and the box will moved up or down, just follow scrollbar's control.
 Figure 3 is the screenshot, the codes are from `scrollbar_ctrl.c` in mg-samples, please see this file for full codes.

-List 1 Scrollbar sample codes
+__List 1__ Scrollbar sample codes

 ```cpp
 #include <stdio.h>
 #include <string.h>